 Wedding DJ prices can be anywhere between $600 to $3000.
 Prices are based on many factors, including the wedding venue, audio and visual gear required, and the DJ’s experience, expertise, & demand.
-While the average US wedding DJ cost is around $1,000, if you are in Los Angeles, the average couple can spend $1,500 to $1,995 on their wedding DJ.
-Since 2015, couples have invested more on their wedding DJ because they have recognized the value in having good music and how it influences the overall energy and experience of their event.
+In the US, the average wedding DJ cost is around $1,000.
+Los Angeles wedding DJ prices can range from $1,500 to $1,995 on their wedding DJ.
+Since 2015, couples have invested more into their wedding DJ.
+They recognize the value in having great music and how it influences the overall energy and experience of their event

 If you are ready to book a high level DJ and Emcee, please check out my Homepage.
 The rest of this blog goes into full detail about wedding DJ average cost in the United State, plus the services they offer.
-Plus, what to expect from a professional DJ, when to book, and money-saving tips if you have a conservative wedding DJ budget.
+Additionally, we break down what to expect from a professional DJ, when to book, and money-saving tips if you have a conservative wedding DJ budget.
 If you’re in a hurry, you can click to expand the infographic below.
 It will break down the average cost of wedding DJ, new and veteran.
 For further questions, read on!

 If you would like to publish this infographic to your site, see the bottom of this article for embed code.

 What Services Do Wedding DJs Offer?

 • DJ Services